tradingbootcamp/arbor-summer-camp/src/content/branches/en/survey_design.md

 ---
-title: "How to Design a Survey"
+title: "How to Run a Survey"
-shortDescription: "Build, run, and analyze a survey from scratch"
+shortDescription: "Design, market, and analyze a survey from scratch"
 instructor:
   name: "Aella"
   image: